 Code of Conduct Premium Inc.

-Premium Inc. and it’s entities (herein after referred to as Premium Inc.) require all their Vendors and Suppliers to operate their business in accordance with the following standards.
+Premium Inc. and its entities (herein after referred to as Premium Inc.) require all their Vendors and Suppliers to operate their business in accordance with the standards as described below.
 By signing official Production Orders from Premium Inc., supplier signs for this Code of Conduct.

 • General Principle – Premium Inc. Vendors and Suppliers shall operate in full compliance with all national and local laws, rules and regulations applicable to their business operations.